tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/09-Headers.md

 Accept: application/xml;q=1.0,application/json;q=0.0,version=1.2
 ```

-If the client has specified via the Accept header that it doesn’t
-support any formats provided by the API, the server **MUST** return an
-HTTP 406 Not Acceptable response.
-The response **SHOULD** also include a
+<ApiStandard id="HNZAS_MUST_RETURN_406_IF_UNSUPPORTED" type="MUST" toolTip="If the API's formats aren't supported as specified by the Accept header, the server MUST return HTTP 406 Not Acceptable.">If the client has specified via the Accept header that it doesn’t support any formats provided by the API, the server **MUST** return an HTTP 406 Not Acceptable response.</ApiStandard>
-Link header with a link to documentation or help on supported formats.
+<ApiStandard id="HNZAS_SHOULD_INCLUDE_LINK_HEADER_WITH_406_RESPONSE" type="SHOULD" toolTip="406 responses SHOULD include a Link header to documentation or help on supported formats.">The response **SHOULD** also include a Link header with a link to documentation or help on supported formats.</ApiStandard>
-The body of the representation **SHOULD** include an error message in human
-readable plain text or HTML.
+<ApiStandard id="HNZAS_SHOULD_INCLUDE_ERROR_MESSAGE_IN_406_RESPONSE" type="SHOULD" toolTip="The body of a 406 response SHOULD include an error message in human readable plain text or HTML.">The body of the representation **SHOULD** include an error message in human readable plain text or HTML.</ApiStandard>
 **<span class="smallcaps">Example Response</span>**

 ```bash